 Several different blood tests are used to test for hepatitis C. A doctor may order just one or a combination of these tests.
 Typically, a person will first get a screening test that will show whether he or she has developed antibodies to the hepatitis C virus.
 (An antibody is a substance found in the blood that the body produces in response to a virus.)
 Having a positive antibody test means that a person was exposed to the virus at some time in his or her life.
 If the antibody test is positive, a doctor will most likely order a second test to confirm whether the virus is still present in the person's bloodstream.

 Each person should discuss treatment options with a doctor who specializes in treating hepatitis.
 This can include some internists, family practitioners, infectious disease doctors, or hepatologists (liver specialists).
 People with chronic hepatitis C should be monitored regularly for signs of liver disease and evaluated for treatment.
-The treatment most often used for hepatitis C is a combination of two medicines, interferon and ribavirin.
-However, not every person with chronic hepatitis C needs or will benefit from treatment.
-In addition, the drugs may cause serious side effects in some patients.
+The treatment most often used for hepatitis C is direct acting antiviral treatments.

 Is it possible to get over hepatitis C?